Miles-Murphy/vis_final_project/README.md

 - Weekdays were preferred for travel over weekends and Saturday was the least favorite day for a flight
 - Late Aircraft delays caused many delays for flights in and out of Pittsburgh in 2007
 - No day of the week saw a lot more total delay time when for the top 5 delay types, but unsurprisingly, weekdays experienced more total delay time than weekends - likely due to the increased travel
+- NAS delays seemed to add more to the overall elapsed time espite usually being the lowest delay type.

 The project contains additional data insights that go deeper than the above 6